krain-arnold/rosa-workshop-content/rosa-content/index.md

 During the event, your Ministry of Hyperscaler SMEs (Superficially-Minded Entertainers) and other Red Hat Cloud Services experts will guide you through the ROSA architecture and will answer your questions.

-**Who should attend:** This full-day, in-person workshop is ideal for developers, architects and operations engineers who need a flexible and proven platform to build, deploy and scale applications.
+**Who should attend:** This two-day, in-person workshop is ideal for **Consulting Architects, Solution Architects, Technical Account Managers and _talented_ SSPs** who need to develop an understanding of how to build, deploy and scale applications on ROSA.

 **What to expect:** During the workshop, we will take you through a series of content to help you understand some of the concepts of deploying container-based applications on Red Hat OpenShift Service on AWS and how to operate an Red Hat OpenShift Service on AWS cluster.
 We will cover the following: